 From the first Wright brothers flight in 1903 to the first jet flight in 1939, most airplanes were propeller driven.
-In 1910, the French inventor Henri Coanda built a jet-propelled bi-plane, but it crashed on its maiden flight and never flew again.
-Coanda's aircraft attracted little notice, and engineers stuck with propeller technology; even though they realized early on that propellers would never overcome certain inherent limitations, especially in regard to speed.
+In 1910 the Romanian inventor Henri Coandă designed a jet-powered biplane, but it allegedly crashed on its maiden flight and never flew again.
+Coanda’s aircraft attracted little notice, and engineers stuck with propeller technology; even though they realized early on that propellers would never overcome certain inherent limitations, especially in regard to speed.

 After graduating from the RAF college, Whittle was posted to a fighter squadron, and in his spare time he worked out the essentials of the modern turbojet engine.
 A flying instructor, impressed with his propulsion ideas, introduced him to the Air Ministry and a private turbine engineering firm, but both ridiculed Whittle’s ideas as impractical.
 In 1930, he patented his jet engine concept and in 1936 formed the company Power Jets Ltd. to build and test his invention.
 In 1937, he tested his first jet engine on the ground.
 He still received only limited funding and support, and on August 27, 1939, the German Heinkel He 178, designed by Hans Joachim Pabst von Ohain, made the first jet flight in history.
 The German prototype jet was developed independently of Whittle’s efforts.

 As the Gloster Aircraft Company worked on an operational turbojet aircraft for combat, Whittle aided the Americans in their successful development of a jet prototype.
-With Whittle's blessing, the British government took over Power Jets Ltd. in 1944.
-By this time, Britain's Gloster Meteor jet aircraft were in service with the RAF, going up against Germany's jet-powered Messerschmitt Me 262s in the skies over Europe.
+With Whittle’s blessing, the British government took over Power Jets Ltd. in 1944.
+By this time, Britain’s Gloster Meteor jet aircraft were in service with the RAF, shooting down V-1 buzz bombs and helping bomber squadrons develop tactics to counter attacks from Germany’s new jet-powered Messerschmitt Me 262 fighters.